kauereblin/learn/Principles/README.md

 Used on RAM, not on HDs.
 The random insertion by the hash function may impair data access on the HD.
 But RAM is expensive and ephemera.
 For this, WAL was created.

+With conflict:
+- Chaining: Linked-list;
+- Open Addressing: The next available;
+- Resizing the Hash Table by a certain threshold: Rehash the existing keys;

 ##### WAL (Write Ahead Log)

 Create logs for all RAM operations used by the Hash Index, then commit the changes.

-> Hash Index don't support Range Queries, because of it's hash function
+> Hash Index don't support **Range Queries**

 ## B-Trees